Arvind Kejriwal asks: Does the Home Minister want to fight with the Delhi Govt?

-Delhi Chief Minister Arvind Kejriwal on Tuesday said his Aam Aadmi Party (AAP) would not be backing off any time soon over its demand for the suspension of Delhi Police personnel who have been accused by his administration of dereliction of duty.
+Delhi Chief Minister Arvind Kejriwal on Tuesday said his Aam Aadmi Party (AAP) would not be backing off over its demand for the suspension of Delhi Police personnel who have been accused of dereliction of duty.

 New Delhi: Addressing AAP supporters near the Rail Bhawan in the centre of the national capital this morning, Kejriwal questioned whether it was the central government''s intention to take on the Delhi Government by refusing to accept what he termed were the genuine demands of the city administration.

 He also accused the central government of being insensitive to the condition of the people who have gathered in the heart of Lutyen''s Delhi to get their demands met.
 He said: "I have just woken up.
 All the toilets in the vicinity are closed.
 They are not going to allow any food here from tomorrow.
 There are a lot of ladies here.
 Where will they attend their nature calls?"

 He further asked: "Does the Home Minister (Shinde) want to fight with the Delhi Government?
 This is a fight for freedom.
 If a chief minister cannot suspend a corrupt SHO (Station House Officer), what kind of Republic Day will you celebrate?"

 "How can Home Minister Shinde sleep when so many crimes are happening in Delhi?
 When women feel unsafe in the city?
 We won''t negotiate, this is not a grocery store," Kejriwal said.